 so here's a nice one to start with. this was, as i think is pretty obvious from the complexity of the doodle, a very dull meeting.

-- the 'i'm bored with this meeting, so i'll concentrate a little more on my pad, and a little less on your endless waffle, and maybe draw around various letters, numbers etc.' bit (top right);
+there are three clear doodle 'phases' on display here: - the 'i'll just do a bit of a chess-board motif, to finally do something with the pen that i have in my hand' bit (top left); - the 'i'm bored with this meeting, so i'll concentrate a little more on my pad, and a little less on your endless waffle, and maybe draw around various letters, numbers etc.' bit (top right); - and the 'if you asked me for input now, i'd actually jump, and look up with a startled 'what were we talking about?' look on my face' bit (bottom).